justinlin099/Android-Pixel-Watch-Suica-Patcher/README.md

 1.  **Spoof Location (Crucial for first setup):**
     * Connect your phone to a **VPN to Japan**.
-    * (Recommended) Use a GPS Spoofing app to set your phone's location to Tokyo, Japan.
+    * (Recommended) Use a GPS Spoofing app to set your phone's location to Japan.
 2. Open the **Google Pixel Watch App** on your phone.
 3. Go to **Google Wallet** -> **Add to Watch** -> **Transit Pass**.
 4. You should now see the options for **Suica** or **Pasmo**.